davidrpugh/tensorflow-gpu-data-science-project/README.md

-# python-gpu-data-science-project
+# tensorflow-gpu-data-science-project

-Repository containing scaffolding for a Python 3-based data science project with GPU acceleration.
+Repository containing scaffolding for a Python 3-based data science project with GPU acceleration based on the [TensorFlow](https://www.tensorflow.org/) ecosystem.

 ## Creating a new project from this template